hsmaharaj1/file-sharing/README.md

 - Send files from one device to another on the same local network.
 - Receive files from other devices on the local network.
 - Easy-to-use graphical interface.
-- Supports selecting and sending multiple files at once.
-- Displays the progress of file transfers.

 ## Requirements